Three heart-rate-based workouts that help you lose weight smarter and faster.

 To keep losing fat (and avoid getting bored and discouraged), you need to break out of the gray zone and do a variety of cardio workouts that visit a range of intensities.
 And a heart-rate monitor can help you do that by giving you appropriate, customized intensity targets for each type of workout.

 On the following pages, we’ve assembled a series of heart-rate workouts designed with weight loss in mind.
 To do them, you’ll need a heart-rate monitor with the ability for you to manually program your target zones.
-(For guidance on other available features, see “Choosing a Multifunction Heart-Rate Monitor” at elmag.com/fitness-technology.)
+(For guidance on other available features, see our web extra “Choosing a Multifunction Heart-Rate Monitor” at elmag.com/fitness-technology.)

 The next step is to determine your anaerobic threshold, or AT (the point at which your body starts to use significantly more sugar than fat for fuel).
 A highly individual number influenced both by genetic factors and your current fitness level, your AT provides a helpful benchmark to use in setting target heart rates for different types of workouts.